 ‘Wall-mounted vanity units and WC’s leave the floor free to make the room feel larger, while under-mounted basins tend to be better than surface-mounted ones because they leave more countertops available for pretty soaps, candles and diffusers.

-Transform “dead” space under sloping ceilings with fitted storage to maximise space for toiletries and towels.’
+Transform “dead” space under sloping ceilings with fitted storage to maximize space for toiletries and towels.’

 According to Susan Cunningham of Studio Cunningham: ‘You should always think about the items that you hope to store in the bathroom, and make sure that you have thought through the design as to where you will house these items to ensure everything is close to hand.’